heig-vd-tweb2017/github-analytics-server/README.md

 For this project, we used several librairies and technologies.

 Client side:
-* <a href="https://startbootstrap.com/template-overviews/sb-admin-2/">SB Admin 2</a> for the Bootstrap template.
+* [SB Admin 2](https://startbootstrap.com/template-overviews/sb-admin-2/) for the Bootstrap template.
-* <a href="http://www.chartjs.org/">Chart.js</a> to display the infomations with graphics.
+* [Chart.js](http://www.chartjs.org/) to display the infomations with graphics.
-* <a href="http://oboejs.com/">Oboe.js</a> to retreive data from the server and display them as soon as new data are available.
+* [Oboe.js](http://oboejs.com/) to retreive data from the server and display them as soon as new data are available.

 Server side:
-* <a href="https://nodejs.org/">Node.js</a> for the server runtime engine.</li>
+* [Node.js](https://nodejs.org/) for the server runtime engine.
-* <a href="http://expressjs.com/">Express</a> for the WEB server.</li>
+* [Express](http://expressjs.com/) for the WEB server.
-* <a href="https://developer.github.com/v3/">GitHub API</a> to get the data from GitHub.</li>
+* [GitHub API](https://developer.github.com/v3/) to get the data from GitHub.
-* <a href="https://github.com/visionmedia/superagent">SuperAgent</a> to query GitHub's API easily.</li>
+* [SuperAgent](https://github.com/visionmedia/superagent) to query GitHub's API easily.
-* <a href="https://mochajs.org/">Mocha</a> for the unit tests.</li>
+* [Mocha](https://mochajs.org/) for the unit tests.
-* <a href="http://chaijs.com/">Chai</a> as an assertion library used with Mocha</li>
+* [Chai](http://chaijs.com/) as an assertion library used with Mocha

 On both side:
-* <a href="https://eslint.org/">ESLint</a> for quality code control.
+* [ESLint](https://eslint.org/) for quality code control.

-You can find all the sources for this project <a href="https://github.com/heig-vd-tweb2017">here</a> as everything is open source !

-# Server
+## Live testing
+You can test the entire application [here](https://heig-vd-tweb2017.github.io/client/).
+Feel free to test it !

+## Client's aspects
+For client's aspects, we encourage you to visit the associated repository [here](https://github.com/heig-vd-tweb2017/client).

+## Server's aspects
-The server is in charge of retrieving the information from the github repo to be analyzed.
-The server side is broken down are two big parts, the agent and the server.
+The server is in charge of retrieving the information from the desired GitHub repository.
+The server side is broken down in two big parts, the agent and the server:

-* The role of the agent: retrieve data about the repo via the github API.
+* The role of the agent: retrieve data about the repo via the GitHub's API.
 Processing of received data.
 The data is processed and transmitted as and when.

 * The role of the server: intermediary between the agent and the client.
 It receives the client's request and uses the agent to retrieve the data to be sent back to the client.

 ## Deployment

-### Before
+### Local deployment
-It is necessary to create the file ```src/github-credentials.json``` containing the username and token.
+To use the application locally, you need to create the following file in `src/github-credentials.json` containing the username and token:
-This file is not default included in the .gitignore for security reasons.
-For more information on github authentication, <a href="https://developer.github.com/v3/auth/">click here</a>!

 ```
 {
-     "username": "name"
+     "username": "GitHub's username"
-     "token": "generated tocken on github"
+     "token": "generated token from GitHub"
 }
 ```

+Then, you need to un/comment the right part of `src/index.js` to use the application locally.
+You might want to edit the port to use.

+### Online deployment (Heroku)
+To deploy the application online, on Heroku for example, you need to set the following enviroment variable:

+* `PORT`: The port to use for the application
+* `USERNAME`: The GitHub's username
+* `TOKEN`: The token associated with the `USERNAME`

+Then you need to launch the application on Heroku.
+You can find information to deploy an application on Heroku [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

+### More informations
+You can find more information on GitHub authentication [here](https://developer.github.com/v3/auth/).